gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ### Upcoming

 - Optionally fall back to environment map
+- Understand how roughness and metalness affect the blending model -- reference how environment maps are sampled and applied

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.